 Signs and Symptoms

-Symptoms of asthma and bronchitis are similar but some typical distinctions exist.
+Symptoms of asthma and bronchitis are similar but with distinctions.
 People with asthma often experience tightness in the chest, shortness of breath and wheezing during an attack.
 Acute bronchitis typically causes a hacking cough, with or without phlegm production.
 Chronic bronchitis is associated with a persistent, phlegm-producing cough and wheezing.

 These symptoms are also seen with other lung conditions, so they are not specific enough to make a diagnosis.
 Asthma and chronic bronchitis are both characterized by acute flare-ups when symptoms worsen and can be life-threatening.
 Seek medical attention if symptoms worsen or are not responding to medication.